Alleged airport shooter remanded in custody, details of gun revealed

 The alleged gunman did not go through any flight screening procedures.

-"After approximately five minutes, this male has removed a firearm from his possession and let off approximately five rounds," Detective Acting Superintendent Craft told reporters.
+"After approximately five minutes, this male has removed a firearm from his possession and let off approximately five rounds," Detective Acting Superintendent Craft said.

 The senior detective added that Ammoun appeared to have aimed the shots at glass windows, in which bullet holes were visible, and not at any "persons, passengers or staff".

-Detective Acting Superintendent Craft said police had "no idea" of the alleged gunman's motivation, but no one had been injured and it was believed Ammoun acted alone.
+Detective Acting Superintendent Craft said police had "no idea" of the alleged gunman's motivation, but no one had been injured and Ammoun was believed to have acted alone.

 The airport was evacuated shortly after the shooting incident, with parts of the terminal locked down.